 Pain is a common symptom experienced by patients with cancer from diagnosis through survivorship and is characterized as being acute, chronic, breakthrough, and refractory or intractable.
 Whether as a result of a disease or disease-related treatment, cancer pain causes significant physical and psychosocial burdens.
 A uniquely personal experience, pain markedly affects the quality of an individual’s life, increases vulnerability in an already vulnerable population, and engenders dependence on healthcare providers for access to adequate pain management (Aman et al., 2021; Fallon et al., 2018; National Comprehensive Cancer Network, 2022).
 As members of interprofessional teams involved in practice, education, administration, and research, oncology nurses are in a pivotal position to improve cancer pain management.

 - Cancer pain prevention and culturally relevant and sensitive pain assessment, education, and management are essential elements of quality cancer care throughout all phases of the cancer care continuum.

 - Healthcare systems and clinicians providing care to patients with cancer are responsible for adopting and monitoring institutional and clinical guidelines for cancer pain management and symptoms related to its treatment.
-Healthcare systems must establish mechanisms for continuous evaluation of pain outcomes in patients at risk for cancer pain.
+Healthcare systems will establish mechanisms for continuous evaluation of pain outcomes in patients at risk for cancer pain.

-Approved by the ONS Board of Directors, April 1998; revised November 2000, June 2002, October 2004, October 2006, January 2010, January 2013, January 2014, January 2015, January 2016, October 2017.
+Approved by the ONS Board of Directors April 1998.
+Revised November 2000, June 2002, October 2004, October 2006, January 2010, January 2013, January 2014, January 2015, January 2016, October 2017, March 2019, May 2022.

 Download this position statement.

 National Comprehensive Cancer Network.
-(2017).
-NCCN Clinical Practice Guidelines: Adult cancer pain [v.2.2017].
-Retrieved from https://www.nccn.org/professionals/physician_gls/pdf/pain.pdf
+(2022).
+NCCN Clinical Practice Guidelines: Adult cancer pain [v.1.2022]. http://www.nccn.org/professionals/physician_gls/pdf/pain.pdf